Si Stebbins stack: Using the stack to determine a selected card

 The value of a card selected from a deck in Si Stebbins order can be determined by the card immediately preceding or following it.

 In Card Tricks And The Way They Are Performed Stebbins instructs the performer to have a card selected and cut the cards above the selection to the bottom of the deck.
-Then, by looking at the bottom card, the spectators selection can be revealed.
+Then, by looking at the bottom card, the spectator's selection can be revealed.